 The budget is prepared on the cash basis of accounting, and the fund financial statements are prepared on the modified accrual basis of accounting.
-A reconciliation to GAAP basis is provided after the budget to actual comparison schedule on pages 23 and 24.
+A reconciliation to GAAP basis is provided on page 25 after the budget to actual comparison schedule on page 24.